 When the appropriate number of samples were collected, the NNC was being met, until 2018 when the Total Phosphorus criteria was exceeded in 2018, 2019 and 2021.
+The SCI score for Lexington Creek was at the low to middle level of the Healthy range, while the Habitat Assessment Score was in the Suboptimal range.
+Sedimentation continues to be a threat to the stream biotic community and is contributing to the elevated phosphorus levels.
 The E. coli water quality limit has been exceeded several times during the sampling period.
 It is probable that the ongoing issue of E. coli exceedances are the result of malfunctioning septic tanks or leaking sewer lines.
-Sedimentation continues to be an ongoing problem in the stream.